First Andes Silver (CVE:FAS) Trading Down 20.5% – What’s Next?

-Shares of First Andes Silver Ltd. (CVE:FAS – Get Free Report) dropped 20.5% during mid-day trading on Thursday .
+Shares of First Andes Silver Ltd. (CVE:FAS – Get Free Report) dropped 20.5% during mid-day trading on Wednesday .
 The company traded as low as C$0.18 and last traded at C$0.18.
-Approximately 1,648,219 shares traded hands during mid-day trading, an increase of 124% from the average daily volume of 734,806 shares.
+Approximately 1,547,719 shares traded hands during trading, an increase of 115% from the average daily volume of 718,484 shares.
 The stock had previously closed at C$0.22.

 First Andes Silver Company Profile